Lakemonsters2635/MonsterVision5/README.md

 How to Restart MonsterVision:
 1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and go to Vision Status
-2. Click the red Kill button a few times
+2. Click the red Kill button

 IF KILL/TERMINATE doesn't seem to work then you have to go into htop and SIGKILL the main MonsterVision4.5.py:
 1. Open command prompt